Top election official races feature deniers of 2020 results

 In Kansas, Secretary of State Scott Schwab also is facing a challenge from his right in the state’s GOP primary.

 Schwab is a former Kansas House member who has defended the use of ballot drop boxes, which Trump and other Republicans say are prone to misuse, even though there is no widespread evidence of that.
-He has dismissed baseless theories about fraud, at least as a possibility in Kansas elections.
+He has dismissed baseless theories about fraud.

-“There were concerns that people had in other states, and some folks want to have that concern in Kansas, but they’re just rumors — ‘I heard this in Georgia.
-I heard this in Arizona, I heard this in Nevada, therefore Kansas,’” Schwab said during a recent interview.
-“And you can’t copy and paste situations from one state to the next simply because our statutes are so different.”

 Schwab’s primary opponent is Mike Brown, a construction contractor and former county commissioner in Johnson County, the state’s most populous and home to Kansas City-area suburbs.

 Brown has made doubts about the security of Kansas elections central to his campaign.
-He’s promised to ban ballot drop boxes and said he will use the secretary of state’s office to pursue election fraud cases, rather than taking Schwab’s approach of working through prosecutors.
+He’s promised to ban ballot drop boxes and said he will use the secretary of state’s office to pursue election fraud cases.

-Brown said that when Schwab says Kansas elections ran smoothly with no significant problems, the question is, “Because he said so, or because he can prove it?”

-“His answer is, ‘There’s nothing to see here, keep moving,’” he added.
-“You should start looking and you should stop moving.”

 Washington state's “top two” primary features Democratic Secretary of State Steve Hobbs, who was appointed by Gov. Jay Inslee last November and hopes to retain his seat for the remaining two years of former Republican Secretary of State Kim Wyman’s four-year term.
 He's the first Democrat to hold the office since 1965, taking Wyman's seat after she left for an election security job in the Biden administration.